-Front Panel Menu Reference SCPI Command
+Front Panel SCPI Command

 Select System\Admin\IO Not available

-Enable or disable the interfaces by checking or unchecking: Enable LAN, Enable GPIB, and Enable USB
+Enable or disable the interfaces by checking or unchecking the following items:

+Enable LAN, Enable GPIB, and Enable USB

 Press Select.

 If you cannot access the Admin menu, it may be password protected.